RishabhRD/450DSA/dynamic_programming/important.md

 It is important to note that sum should be set to current element if greater sum is not possible to reset the sum.

+## 23.cc : Egg dropping problem

+We minimze attempt in this problem.
+Here we break problem for the worst  case if egg breaks and if it doesn't.
+Then we take minimum of it.